antoprince001/TheBot/README.md

 # TheBot
-RASA bot developed to be a voice assistant
+RASA bot developed to be a voice assistant in english and Chat assistant in tamil

 Steps to Run :